bamps53/ahc-agent/README.md

 - `CONTEST_ID`: (Required) The ID of the AtCoder Heuristic Contest (e.g., `ahc001`).
 - `--workspace PATH` (`-w`): Specify the directory to create the project in.
   If not set, a directory named after the `CONTEST_ID` is created in the current location.
+- `--html FILE_PATH`: Specify the path to a local HTML file containing the problem statement.
+If provided, the problem statement will be parsed from this file instead of being fetched from the AtCoder website.
+This is useful when you have the problem statement saved locally or when direct web access is unavailable or fails.

 ### 2\.
 Solve a Problem